top of page

 Held a heart-opening talk, poking the audience and encouraging us to go within while he gave some food for thought by asking questions like:

--Who are you when you are not stressed?
+• Who are you when you are not stressed?

--What is it that you are longing for?
+• What is it that you are longing for?

--Are you living a fear-based life?
+• Are you living a fear-based life?

--What is important for you?
+• What is important to you?

 He invited us to participate in a short and playful charade-exercise.
 Ending with us connecting our heads to our hearts.
 A nice ice-breaker, and warm beginning of his lecture.